Charlotte Yazbek

-Carlotte Matta Rescala (1919 – 1989), known professionally as Charlotte Yazbek, was a Mexican sculptor.
+Carlotte Matta Rescala (5 May 1916 – 1989), known professionally as Charlotte Yazbek, was a Mexican sculptor.

 Life and career

+Early years

-Rascála was born in Puebla in 1919 and was of Lebanese descent.
-She lived with her father since her mother had died early.
+Rascála was born in Puebla on 5 May 1916.
+A Lebanese descendant, she lived with her father since her mother had died early.
 After an initial marriage and divorce, she met her second husband, Jose Yazbek.
 She studied art with Uxio Souto in 1957 and, later, artistic anatomy with Hermilio Castañeda.
 Some of her other notable teachers were Pedro Medina Guzman and Manuel Giner de los Rios for drawing and painting and Mathias Goeritz in art history.